Career Profile: Ben Laabs

 What were some of the challenges you faced in your early years of full-time teaching?
 Could you briefly describe how you overcame one of those challenges?

-Doing research with undergraduates while carrying a heavy teaching load is an ongoing challenge for me, but in the early years of my career I found it especially challenging.
-I wanted to include undergraduates in the type of research I had done for my Ph.D., but found that training students in the methods I used and getting them to read and comprehend the literature was too time consuming to accomplish very much (keeping in mind that most undergraduates have one year or less to complete a research project).
+Supervising student research while carrying a steady teaching load is an ongoing challenge for me, but in the early years of my career I found it especially challenging.
+I wanted to include undergraduates in research involving geochronology and numerical modeling, but found that training students in the methods I used and getting them to read and comprehend the literature was too time consuming to accomplish very much.
 I overcame this largely by communicating with my colleagues to identify a realistic set of expectations for student theses/research projects and by laying out a set of learning objectives for a research project.
 Emphasizing the depth of a research project instead of breadth has proven to be a useful solution.
 I have also taken advantage of collaborative research opportunities with colleagues at similar-size colleges to enhance research experiences for students and to bring in methods of co-supervising research projects.
 This has helped to maximize the value of research experiences for students while meeting broader objectives and producing results in a timely manner.
+In my current position, I have taken a similar approach in working with undergraduates and have followed the advice of my ECW colleagues to set expectations for graduate students.
+Frequent communication, careful planning, and setting clear expectations are key to sustaining a successful research program with students.

 How did you make the transition from your Ph.D. research to your current research program?